Kong/docs.konghq.com/app/_src/deck/guides/defaults.md

   {% endif_version %}

-    Even though `deck diff` didn't show any changes, the result now has default values populated for the service, route, and Basic Auth plugin:
+    Even though `diff` didn't show any changes, the result now has default values populated for the service, route, and Basic Auth plugin:

    ```yaml